kingzamzon/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Lit Protocol Developer Docs
+# Intro - Start Here

 Lit (Lockable Interactive Token) Protocol is an open source, decentralized utility that uses encryption to provide blockchain users access to digital and real world experiences.